-There's no shortage of lodging options in the Gulf coast town of Crystal River, catering to visitors looking to enjoy the incredible outdoor fun this area of Florida has to offer.
-But when I saw the sign for Kings Bay Lodge with its retro neon sign aglow, it reminded me of the old Holiday Inn signs that were so much a part of my family's 1970's summer vacations to The Sunshine State - and I knew we'd found a fun place.
-If you're looking for a family-friendly vacay with an authentic Old Florida feel, you just might love all that Crystal River has to offer, including this little gem with a 1978 price tag to match.
+There are plenty of places to stay in Crystal River, the popular Gulf coast town in north central Florida.
+Visitors come here to enjoy the incredible outdoor fun this area of Florida has to offer.
+But when I saw the sign for Kings Bay Lodge in Kings Bay Florida with its retro neon sign aglow, it reminded me of the old Holiday Inn signs that were so much a part of my family's 1970's summer vacations to The Sunshine State - and I knew we'd found a fun place.
+If you're looking for a vacation with an authentic Old Florida feel or family-friendly lodging, you'll love all that Crystal River has to offer, including this little gem with a 1978 price tag to match.
 Then all you need is that cool wood-paneled station wagon with the pop-up waaay back seats for the kids!

 Crystal River's biggest tourism draw are the West Indian manatees, its famous residents which inhabit the crystal clear waters around this part of Florida year round, and squeeze into the natural warm springs during winter months to escape the cold Gulf of Mexico.
 Swimming with manatees here is completely unique to Citrus County - an attraction for kids of all ages.